 - We champion every teacher and school leader’s potential to develop, as the driving force for sustainable school improvement

-Our programmes support educators at every stage – from early career teachers through to CEOs leading multiple schools, and all the crucial teaching and leadership roles in between.
-We also work with schools and groups of schools to support their long-term improvement.
+Our evidence-based professional development programmes support educators at every stage – from early career teachers through to CEOs leading multiple schools, and all the crucial teaching and leadership roles in between.

 Why we do it